jstoppa/dynamic-forms/README.md

 # Dynamic forms with NgRx

-This project is a modified version of the dynamic forms in the angular website (https://angular.io/guide/dynamic-form)
+This project is a modified version of the dynamic forms example in the angular website (https://angular.io/guide/dynamic-form)

 ## Development server